Robyn McClure, Ph.D., Registered Psychologist

 She excels at helping clients manage goals and solve problems.
 Dr. McClure is an expert in supporting young adults in leaving home and finding their independence.
 Her treatment services are anchored in evidence-based practices, including cognitive-behavioural, behavioural, motivational and mindfulness-based approaches.

 Dr. McClure is skilled at diagnostic, personality and psychoeducational assessments, including complex cases.
 She assesses traumatic brain injury, concussions, learning disorders (or learning disabilities), epilepsy, dyslexia, genetic disorders, attention-deficit/hyperactivity disorder (ADHD) and intellectual disabilities.

-She treats and assesses both adolescents (12 to 18 years of age) and adults (19 years of age or older).
+She treats both adolescents (12 to 18 years of age) and adults (19 years of age or older).
+She assesses children (5 to 11 years of age), adolescents (12 to 18 years of age) and adults (19 years of age or older).